 On tea estates, the challenges for workers vary depending on the origin.
 Workers may face low wages, long working hours and a difficult relationship with estate management.
-And it is the management they depend on for basic needs such as housing, healthcare, access to water and even education for their children.
+Often it is the management they depend on for basic needs such as housing, healthcare, access to water and even education for their children.

 Both small farmer organisations owned and governed by the farmers themselves and tea plantations that comply with strict Fairtrade Standards for hired labour can become Fairtrade certified.
 Fairtrade Standards for tea include an origin-specific Fairtrade Minimum Price, which acts as a safety net against the unpredictable market.
 Standards also include payment of the additional Fairtrade Premium of US$ 0.50/kg black tea, for producers to invest as they see fit.
 Examples include putting resources into better farming so they can earn more money for their crops, or it could be for education, clean water and clinics for the community.

 More than 350,000 farmers and workers across 12 countries are involved in Fairtrade tea production.
 Global Fairtrade tea sales have increased six-fold since 2004, reaching 12,100 tonnes by 2016.
 This means certified farmers and workers earned around £5.3 million in Fairtrade Premium in 2016.